 However, he did not survive the flu epidemic that swept the country over a six-week period later in the year, kiling at least 9000 New Zealanders.
 It was mostly young adults aged 25 to 45 who succumbed to the A/H1N1 virus which we now know as swine flu.
 The streets were deserted apart from ambulances and volunteer helpers delivering food to the sick at its very peak in mid November when Lance died.
 His father, who had died before Lance enlisted, was not there to mourn the loss of his son; that fell to Lance’s mother Bella and his two brothers, George and Douglas.

-The post-war match was conceivably engineered by their mothers, Mrs Ethel Koch and Mrs Clara Webster who both had Wanganui connections and moved in the same Remuera social circles.
+The post-war match could have been engineered by their mothers, Mrs Ethel Koch and Mrs Clara Webster who both had Wanganui connections and moved in the same Remuera social circles.
 Clara’s father and brother were eminent Sargoods (Sir Thomas and Sir Percy), and both Norman and his brother Geoff were employed by the family company Sargood, Son and Ewen.

-By the late 1920s, Linda and Norman were living a comfortable life in a supremely civil if not warm relationship and a newly built bungalow in Mainston Road, Remuera.
+By the late 1920s, Linda and Norman were living a comfortable ordered life in an equable marriage and a newly built bungalow iat 48 Mainston Road, Remuera.
 There, the photo of Lance was stowed quietly away, and kept for a lifetime.